truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

   {{< /expand >}}

 * TrueCommand support for TrueNAS SCALE 23.10 (Cobia) system connections is anticipated in the TrueCommand 3.0 release.
+  Systems using TrueCommand clustering should not upgrade to 23.10 (Cobia) and remain on 22.12 (Bluefin) until compatible TrueCommand and SCALE versions are released at a later date.

 ### Upgrade Paths